Approval and terms

 For all courses from the Individual Study Plan, the student must earn at least 60 credits per year.
 Any credits earned for optional courses are above the basic 60 credits.

-HSE’s flexible education system allows students to make their own plan, choosing courses from different areas that they are interested in.
-According to the new educational model, from the 2014-15 academic year, undergraduate students should dedicate 20% of their study time to working on different projects (work in research groups, laboratories) and 10% to gaining an additional competence.
-Thus, except for the core and elective courses, which make up the bulk of the chosen educational track, students should also choose elective courses for their minor specialty (minors).
+HSE’s flexible education system allows students to make their own plan and choose courses from different areas that they are interested in.
+According to the educational model accepted in the 2014-2015 academic year, undergraduate students should dedicate 20% of their study time to different projects (work in research groups, laboratories) and 10% to gaining an additional competence.
+Thus, except for the core and elective courses which make up the bulk of the chosen educational track, students should also choose elective courses for their minor speciality (minors).
 All the courses may be chosen from the Catalogue of HSE courses.

 It is important to note, that state-funded full-degree international students may join courses only in the second module.
 Due to peculiarities of nomination process as well as visa and migration procedures these students may arrive to Russia and start their studies later that the rest of the students - till the late October.